Dead proposals aren't dead -- they're still paying retail

 Seasonal whiplash

 Spring and summer your install crews are booked 6 weeks out and your sales team can barely keep up.
 November hits and the pipeline dries up.
 You cut canvassing hours, pull back ad spend, and start worrying about Q1.
-Meanwhile, hundreds of unsold proposals from peak season are sitting untouched — homeowners who were interested 3 months ago and just needed one more push.
+Meanwhile, hundreds of unsold proposals from peak season are sitting untouched.

 The neighbor effect you never captured